kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

     launch {
         println("task 1 step 1")
         // suspend the current job and immediately schedule it
-        // fow when the thread becomes available yield()
+        // for when the thread becomes available yield()
         println("task 1 step 2")
         yield()